-The Market Value Approach is based on an analysis of the purchase price of similar businesses in the market.
+The Market Value Approach for appraising a business is based on an analysis of the purchase price of similar businesses in the market.
 Financial ratios are used to compare the subject company to other companies and then a set of appropriate multiples are developed to be used in the valuation.
 An earning period is then selected (usually the last 12 months, but may include up to 36 months) and earnings and cash flow are analyzed over these periods using the multiples.
 Then, a value is selected based on how the company compares with the others.

-The Income Value Approach focuses on the earnings of the business.
+The Income Value Approach for appraising a business focuses on the earnings of the business.
 The value is based on an estimate of the income the purchaser could reasonably expect from the business.
 The computations generally determine that the worth of a business is equal to the expected future income of the business divided by the rate of return.

 There are several income approach methods commonly used to value a business today.
 They all use some selected level of earnings and match it to the corresponding conversion factor.
 When performed properly, each of the methods should produce similar value.
 The Multiple of Discretionary Earnings approach is widely accepted and is conducted in two steps.
 First, the discretionary earnings likely to reoccur in the near future is determined by either averaging the last several years or using only the last year, if the most recent year better reflects the projected earnings of the company.
 Discretionary earnings is defined as reported pretax earnings, plus the owner’s salary, interest expense, depreciation and any personal expenses run through the business.
 The second step is to select a multiplier.
 The discretionary earnings value (used in step one) times the multiplier produces the value of the business.